caniko/spikeinterface_poetry/README.md

 # The poetry of Spikeinterface

 This package integrates [spikeinterface](https://spikeinterface.readthedocs.io/en/latest/) into poetry packaging to ensure stability.
+From my experience, installing `spikeinterface` is smoother this way.

-My personal experience is that installing `spikeinterface` is smoother this way.
+I also store my example notebooks in this repository, find them under the `notebooks` directory!

 ## Installation